zyneonstudios/nexus-zyndex-java/writerside/topics/zyndex-create-instance.md

 Depending on how you manage your Zyndex, open either an IDE, a file explorer or whatever you want to use to modify your Zyndex.

 ### 1.2: Open your Zyndex folder
-Open the `Zyndex` folder with your management tool/explorer.
+Open the `Zyndex` folder with your management tool or explorer.

 ### 1.3: Create instances folder
 If it doesn't already exist, create a new folder called "instances" in the `Zyndex` folder where the `index.json` is located.